EECS3311F24/project-codeesc/doc/sprint0/done.md

 # **Definition of Done for CodeESC**

-## The following criteria define when a user story is considered “done” for the CodeESC project:
+## The following criteria define when a user story is considered “done” for the CodeESC project